 When to plant?
 When to cover?
 When to shade?
 Make sure to plant the Spring bulbs after the last frost with a temperature monitor in your garden.
 Also monitor the overnight lows and the forecast lows to know when to cover the plants to keep from freezing.
 Summer heat can also harm various crops and plants so you can give them extra water and shade when necessary.

 5. Lawn and Yard Health:

-Before an early-season frost or freeze is expected, deep watering can keep the grass warmer than the freezing air temperature.
-It is recommended to stay off the grass when frost is present because stepping on the frozen grass can break the blades, causing damage you may notice in the Spring.
-Alternatively, summer heatwaves require additional watering.
+Before an early-season frost or freeze is expected, a deep watering can keep the grass warmer than the freezing air temperature.
+It is recommended to stay off the grass when frost is present, because stepping on the frozen grass can break the blades, causing damage you may notice in the Spring.
+Alternatively, summer heat waves require additional watering.
 You can care for your yard appropriately by monitoring the duration of these hot and cold spells.

 6. Home Maintenance:

 Schedule your renovations, remodels, and maintenance around the weather.
 Most paint requires temperatures between 40-90 °F (oil based) and 50-85 °F (latex) (4-33 °C and 10-29 °C, respectively) to dry and set correctly.
 Most concrete requires 3 to 5 days of temperatures above 50 °F to cure properly.
 Use this spot check temperature sensor to know the conditions before you start a project.